arparnuch/staticPages/README.md

 We can undo a single migration step using : $ rails db:rollback To go all the way back to the beginning, we can use :
 $ rails db:migrate VERSION=0
 # we can change VERSION=?? , where the version numbers come from listing the migrations sequentially.

+PATCH and DELETE, are designed for updating and destroying things on the remote server